 An important part of the international cooperation of the Office is represented by its involvement in other international organisations, such as ICN (International Competition Network), ECN (European Competition Network) or UNCTAD (United Nations Conference on Trade and Development).

-The Office’s employees also regularly attend international conferences, workshops and seminars dealing with competition law, state aid and public procurement.
-The content of these events contributes to developing expert knowledge of the Office’s employees.
+The Office’s employees also regularly attend international conferences, workshops and seminars dealing with competition law.
+The content of these events contributes to developing a certain level of expert knowledge of the Office’s employees.
 Last but not least, it is necessary to mention that the Office’s experts are regular speakers at international events and their presentations and contributions constitute a significant benefit for the development of competition law at an international level.

 In addition to regular meetings with other competition authorities’ representatives and experts on competition law within international platforms and conferences, the Office also develops the bilateral relations with other competition authorities from all over the world.
 At European level, the International Unit of the Office is in daily contact with the European Commission, whether it concerns case-by-case consultations or general approach towards competition policy, or by consulting the possibilities of ongoing trainings of Office´s employees.
 As part of the staff trainings and development programmes, the Office regularly sends its national experts to the Directorate-General for Competition at the European Commission.
 These internships help to build a closer relationship with the European Commission and at the same time provide an opportunity for the Office’s employees to gain valuable experience, which could be useful for the future practice of the employees upon their return to the Czech Republic.